-Fly Fishing on a Budget | Coastal Angler & The Angler Magazine
+Fly Fishing On A Budget | Coastal Angler & The Angler Magazine

 Although they don’t carry the prestige of the American-made reel companies, reels like the Piscifun Sword are made from 100 percent CNC machined aluminum, and based on my experience and the testimony of other fly fishermen, these reels hold up considerably well.
 When you also factor in that most of these reels come in under $100, it’s hard to find a reason to not at least give these reels a try.
 If you are a stickler for only buying American products, I would suggest taking a look at the Waterworks-Lamson Liquid and Remix which both come in at $160 or less and are both assembled in Lamson’s factory in Idaho.

 At the end of the day, fish don’t care how shiny or expensive your equipment is.
 The only thing that matters is if you can present a fly to them in a manner realistic enough for them to eat it.
-So, if you’ve been hit by this incurable disease called fly fishing but can’t afford the high prices, there’s no need to fear thanks to affordable and high-performing rods and reels.
+So, if you’ve been hit by this incurable disease called fly fishing but can’t afford the high prices because you’re on that budget, there’s no need to fear thanks to affordable and high-performing rods and reels.